ThomasNowProductions/BreathSpace/docs/TESTING.md

 # Testing Guide

-This document provides guidelines for writing and running tests in the OpenBreath project.
+This document provides guidelines for writing and running tests in the BreathSpace project.

 ## Table of Contents